Junior Painter 2017 was launched this week at the Dublin Convention Centre with help from two of the celebrity judges. Continue reading

 Open to primary school children across Ireland, Sightsavers’ Junior Painter Awards aim to inspire children to express their artistic talent and develop an appreciation of the importance and value of sight.
 The contest provides a great opportunity to learn about people living with blindness and sight problems in developing countries.

-Every year Sightsavers asks children to create a painting that both allows them to explore the sense of sight and to consider the world around them.
-This year’s theme was “Imagine 2030”.
-Many children felt this wasn’t far enough into the future, and so we are pleased to announce that next year our theme for 2017 will be “Framing the Future”.
+Each year, Sightsavers asks children to create a painting that allows them to both explore the sense of sight and to consider the world around them.
+The theme for 2017 is “Framing the Future”.

 goes towards our vital work